sekulovskin/personal-website/content/software/index.md

 ### Creator and Maintainer:

 **simBgms**</br>
-<p style="font-size:medium;text-align:justify">An R package designed to make it easier and more accessible for researchers to conduct simulation studies using Bayesian Markov Random Field models.
+<p style="font-size:medium;text-align:justify">IMPORTANT: This package will soon be updated, stay tuned!
+An R package designed to make it easier and more accessible for researchers to conduct simulation studies using Bayesian Markov Random Field models.
 The development version can be downloaded from the <a href="https://github.com/sekulovskin/simBgms">Github repository</a>.</p>

 ### Contributor: